The contract for sale

 In NSW, only buyers have to pay duty on a property transaction.
 However, there may be other taxes you will need to pay, particularly if you are selling an investment property.

 GST does not generally apply to the sale of residential property.
 But you will be liable for GST if the property you are selling has a commercial use (and in some other limited circumstances).
+The sale of new residential premises and potential residential land may be subject to the GST withholding requirements.
+Where it applies, the purchaser withholds an amount from the contract price and pays that amount to the Australian Taxation Office.

 Unless you purchased the property before 1985, the sale of an investment property will usually attract Capital Gains Tax (CGT).